hackclub/winter/ManikShrivastav.md

 ## Plan

 First of all, the chassis of car is going to be made.
 It will contain four motors and rubber wheels attached to the frame of the robot made out of PlyWood.
+To make the frame a drill hammer set will be requied and a scredriver kit to screw everything in place.
 After that, the motors will be connected with motor shield driver.
 After that, the Arduino Nano will be attaced to Male female Pin Strip and then it is connected to the RF module using Male to female connectors and it acts as a transmitter with the power supply of li-ion battery which will be attaced in the battery holder.
 A mini Switch will be used to turn it on and off.